fnproject/fn/prop.md

 other parts of the system that need to interact with it.
 For example, `*models.Task` can implement `drivers.ContainerTask` and `datastore.GetCall`.
-Multiple layers could learn to interact with `drivers.ContainerTask`, alternatively.
+Multiple layers could learn to interact with `drivers.ContainerTask`, alternatively, and we can rename it to `Call` or something.
 From here on, 'task' will be referred to as a 'call'.  the '/tasks' endpoints will be herein removed (they currently refer to an async 'call', with operations to reserve or delete MQ messages directly through the api. the call API can handle these fine with ID, and look up the call by id to get fields it needs & remove messages, etc)

 ##### Execution model for Async is at most once